- Quality of Life & Wellness»

 Makes 4 servings

-Step 5: During Your Lunch Hour
+Step 5: Meditate on Your Lunch Hour

 Prolonged sitting combined with monotonous work will cause boredom, which in turn will make your afternoon lag harder to tame.
 Oxygen levels also decrease, making you feel even more tired.
 Stimulate your mind and get the blood pumping by getting up every hour and taking a short walk to the bathroom, down the hall to talk to a coworker or over to the window.
 Even better, go for a twenty to thirty minute walk around the block or to your car.
 Studies show that going for that short of a walk can have the same mood-enhancing effects as taking a mild tranquilizer, which will calm your nerves and enhance your mood.